accredited icon

 • The state or territory where the offence took place.

-• The process that decides which previous convictions or charges are disclosed as part of the police check.
+• The process that decides which previous convictions or charges are disclosed as part of the Nationally Coordinated Criminal History Check.

-We are happy to track your police check for you.
+We are happy to track your Nationally Coordinated Criminal History Check for you.
 Just call us or drop us an email with your name and reference number, and we’ll update you with the progress of your application.

 "I have been using CrimCheck for some years now and I have had nothing but great service from the system and staff.
 I would recommend CrimCheck to anyone wanting an efficient, user-friendly service."